open-component-model/ocm/docs/ocm/operations.md

 - **`<method>.GetMediaType(RepositoryContext, ComponentVersion, AccessSpecification) (string, error)`**

-  Provide the media type of the described artefact.
+  Provide the media type of the described artifact.
 It might explicitly be stored as part of the access speficatio, or implicitly provided by the access method.

 - **`<method>.GetStream(RepositoryContext, ComponentVersion, AccessSpecification) (Byte Stream, error)`**